chloeekk/chloeekk.github.io/posts/how-does-a-brokerage-make-money/index.md

 - Provide asset allocation advice for high-net-worth clients
 - Charge consulting fees or asset management fees

+The commercial challenge is not only serving existing wealthy clients, but also identifying suitable retail users and moving them into higher-value service tiers.
+See the [retail-to-private-wealth conversion framework](https://chloevolution.com/posts/how-to-systematically-upgrade-retail-investors-into-private-equity/) for that customer-growth perspective.
 - Typical rate: 1-2% AUM (charge by asset scale)

 #### Data and Technology Services